Stop Performant Recovery Debt Collection Harassment

 The Fair Debt Collection Practices Act

+Performant Recovery is based in Livermore, California, and works as a third-party debt collection agency.
 According to the Better Business Bureau (BBB), Performant Recovery has operated since 1976.
-While the company is legitimate, complaints about its practices are common.
-Over the past three years, the BBB recorded 91 complaints, with 24 closed in the last 12 months.
+However, complaints about its practices are common – the BBB recorded 91 complaints over the past three years, with 24 closed in the last 12 months.

-Many complaints focus on aggressive communication tactics.
-People report experiencing:
+Many consumer complaints about Performant Recovery focus on aggressive communication tactics.
+People report experiencing what they believe to be:

 • Unlawful communication methods